serverless/serverless/docs/providers/aws/cli-reference/invoke-local.md

 - `--contextPath` or `-x`, The path to a json file holding input context to be passed to the invoked function.
 This path is relative to the root directory of the service.
 - `--context` or `-c`, String data to be passed as a context to your function.
 Same like with `--data`, context included in `--contextPath` will overwrite the context you passed with `--context` flag.
 * `--env` or `-e` String representing an environment variable to set when invoking your function, in the form `<name>=<value>`.
 Can be repeated for more than one environment variable.
+* `--docker` Enable docker support for NodeJS/Python/Ruby/Java.
+Enabled by default for other runtimes.

 ## Environment